Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Asymptotic Error Behavior

 \end{example}

 We make use of the following classical lemma which we prove for completeness.
-It ensures that measurable transformations of a finite number of components of a mixing process preserve mixing rates.
-It is of crucial importance to us since it guarantees that RKHS-embedded versions of mixing processes are again mixing with the same rates.
+It ensures that the mixing rates of measurable transformations of a stationary process process are at least as fast as the mixing rates of the original process.